tejassridharlive/academic/index.md

   <p style="font-size:15.5px; line-height:1.6; color:#333;">
   Experienced in teaching graduate and executive courses in
   <strong>Business Analytics, Artificial Intelligence, Machine Learning, Statistics, and Decision Modeling</strong>,
-  with consistently high student evaluations (<em>average 4.8/5</em>).
+  with consistently high student evaluations.
 Capable of designing, developing, and delivering rigorous, industry-relevant courses that integrate real-world case studies and technologies such as
   <strong>Python, Azure, and Databricks</strong>.
   </p>